theRealAph/ScopeLocals/README.md

 These are problematic for scope locals, perhaps because caches are one of the few use cases for which thread-local variables are ideally suited.
-If you can create caches you are likely to need in an outermost scope that would work, but scope local is not ideal for this.
+If you can create caches you are likely to need in an outermost scope that would work, but it requires some structural changes.

 ### Hidden return values